2024 YR4

 I’ve also read a few books over the past month.
 We had an extra long holiday break from school this year so I had lots of time.

-Recently watched: North by Northwest (1959), Strangers on a Train (1951), The 39 Steps (1953), Samurai I: Musashi Miyamoto (1954), Gente del Po (1947), Kiru (1962), Kenki (1965).
+Recently watched: North by Northwest (1959), Strangers on a Train (1951), Double Indemnity (1944), The 39 Steps (1953), Samurai I: Musashi Miyamoto (1954), Gente del Po (1947), Kiru (1962), Kenki (1965).

 Recently read: The Passenger and Stella Maris (Cormac McCarthy), The Shape of a Pocket (John Berger), Nova Express: The Restored Text (William Burroughs, edited by Oliver Harris), Notes on Nothing: The Joy of Being Nobody (Anonymous).